K4LCIFER/gnome-app_grid-cleaner/README.md

     - List all entries in the whitelist.
 - `clean`
   - Clean the Gnome App-Grid, preserving those contained in the whitelist.

+## Future Versions

+An update to the way that applications are added to the whitelist.

+Currently it can be a rather arduous task to search for the file names of the app that one wishes to hide from the app grid.
+A future update could add a known list of file names associated with a program so that adding a program to the whitelist would be as easy as just typing the name of the program, instead of trying to track down the actual name of the application file that one wishes to hide from the app grid.
+A future update could add a known list of file names associated with a program so that adding a program to the whitelist would be as easy as just typing the name of the program, instead of trying  to track down the actual name of the application file.